Is it possible to create a successful consumer brand without community?

 The problems they are solving include:

-- £15 billion of edible food is thrown away every year by UK households
+- £15 billion of edible food thrown away every year by UK households

 - 33% of food produced globally is wasted

-- 800 million people go to bed hungry every night
+- 800 million people going to bed hungry every night

 - 50% of the clothes in our wardrobes are never worn